awendland/blog/_posts/2018-06-08-yarn-vs-npm.markdown

 The error outputs for the non-install hooks appeared to be the same for each tool.
 However, npm informed me about several package vulnerabilities during the install process, and recommended running `npm audit` to learn more.

-Before each yarn test I renamed `/Users/$USER/Library/Caches/Yarn/v1` (the output of `yarn cache dir`) to a separate folder to effectively wipe the cache (but let me get it back later).
+Before each yarn test I renamed `/Users/$USER/Library/Caches/Yarn/v1` (the output of `yarn cache dir`) to a separate folder to effectively wipe the cache (but letting me get it back later).

 ### Bells and Whistles

-Both package managers bring some extra features to the table (that interest me).
+Both package managers bring some extra features to the table.

 **Yarn** provides `yarn licenses ls` which I've leveraged in a pre-commit script to ensure that every package to the project has an acceptable license for our commercial use case.
 NPM doesn't have an equivalent, but there are several packages that provide this functionality (loosely ranked by my first-glance impression of their READMEs):